McCulloch County, Texas Land For Sale (80 results)

 ACTIVE

-A spectacular hunting property located just outside of Brady.
-This property has approximately 2500' of paved frontage on Fm 2028, a city of Brady waterline running along the frontage with 2 additional taps reserved, and electricity in multiple areas.
+A spectacular hunting property that also has development potential, located just outside of Brady.
+This property has nearly a mile of paved frontage on Fm 2028, a city of Brady waterline running along the frontage with 4 additional taps reserved, and electricity in multiple areas providing numerous options for subdivision.
 The eastern side of the ranch has a ridgeline that provides a scenic view of Brady and the surrounding area.
 The land is rich with Live Oaks and offers a well-balanced mix of dense cover and open areas, ideal for Whitetail and Axis deer.
 Come make this place your own escape or take advantage of the investment/development opportunities.
-Additional acreage available.

 Location